Minor cannabinoids, once thought to be ‘little extras’, are under investigation for their own potential medicinal benefits.

 Naturally produced chemical compounds, called cannabinoids, are overflowing in cannabis.
 There are both primary cannabinoids (THC and CBD) and minor cannabinoids (CBG, CBC, THCv, and a hundred or so more).
 Interest in the minor cannabinoids is spiking because of the precedent set by their popular cousins, THC and CBD.
-After all, if the primary cannabinoids are so medicinally valuable, the others should be as well — or so the theory goes.
+After all, if the primary cannabinoids have potential medicinal valuable, the others should be as well — or so the theory goes.

 By now THC and CBD are well on their way to becoming an established part of modern day medicine, both in pharmaceutical preparations and as a legal plant-based medicine.
 But is there big medicine in these more mysterious minor compounds?

-Should you be getting excited about their therapeutic potential as well?
+Should you be getting excited about their therapeutic potential?
 There are two schools of thought right now.
 On the one side, the cannabis enthusiasts who find all new research into the plant exciting and full of potential.
-On the other side, skeptics feel the hype is overblown and we are a long way from seeing any medical breakthroughs.
+On the other side, skeptics feel the hype is overblown and we are a long way from seeing any real medical breakthroughs.
 As with anything else, what (and who) you read can influence your opinion on the matter.

 Let’s look over the arguments for and against the future of minor cannabinoids in big medicine.
 Next time you dig into an article about CBC, or CBN, put your critical thinking cap on and consider both sides before drawing a conclusion.